 I was pleased to note that there were several comic book dealers at TerrifiCon, and that a couple of these dealers had Harvey comics.
 I even bought a comic as an upgrade to one I already owned.
 I spent some time talking with fellow Harvey comics fan Dan Parent:

-Mr. Parent is probably best known for his work with Archie Comics, but has recently been working on a new project called Die Kitty Die.
+Mr. Parent is probably best known for his work with Archie Comics, but has recently been working on a new project called Die Kitty Die (from the Internet Archive Wayback Machine).
 I was very happy to be able to buy the hardcover book and have Dan sign it.

 My only complaints with TerrifiCon are that it seems very crowded, making it hard to go from table to table; and that it is a very expensive convention to attend.
 Ticket prices are on the high side, and the room rates are as well.
 It honestly felt like being at New York Comic Con, but with much fewer dealers.
 With that being said, I still had a great time, and will probably attend again next year.